mrkraimer/PY_NTNDA_Viewer/README.md

 ### start P4P_NTNDA_Viewer or PVAPY_NTNDA_Viewer

+The channelName can be specified in three ways:

+1) Via environment variable **EPICS_NTNDA_VIEWER_CHANNELNAME**.
+2) As a command line argument.
+3) By entering it via the viewer when in stop mode.

 In order to use the codec support from **areaDetector** you must have a path to **areaDetector/ADSupport/lib...** defined.
 The details differ between windows and linux or macos.